-If not already in your kit, add the items on page 1, such as noise cancelling headphones or a weighted blanket .
+Add any items listed above that are not in your kit, such as noise cancelling headphones or a weighted blanket.
 Weighted blankets should ideally be 10% of the user's body weight, but we suggest a 7 lb blanket that would work for many children and teens and still provide calming effects for adults.

-END: ASTRIPE Mini Pop Tubes provide tactile and auditory stimulation.
+Mini Pop Tubes provide tactile and auditory stimulation.
 They can be linked together to form chains, which can provide a longer distraction for people who may be with you for an extended period of time.
 They are plastic and similar to a bendy straw, but more durable and can connect to other mini pop tubes.

 Therapy Putty is a tool often used by Occupational Therapists.
 It gives people something to hold that they can manipulate just to calm themselves, or that they can use to create shapes of their choice.